ecoruh/wombat/README.md

 ## Commands

 ### Encrypt your data file
-Your data file should be a text file.
-Each line should have a name, followed by a TAB character, followed by a value:
+Create a text file with extension `*.tab` that contains your personal data.
+In this file, each line should have a name, followed by a TAB character, and followed by a value:
 ```
 Barclays Bank password	abc123
 Barclays Bank ATM password	abc123
 ...
 ```
-Your data file should have extension `*.tab`.
+Lets say your file is called `sample.tab`.
+Before you deploy it you need to encrypt its contents using your login password.

-In this example lets say youur input file is `sample.tab`.
-Before you deploy this file you need to encrypt its contents using your login password.
+> Your password is never stored anywhere.

-Note: Your password is never used directly or stored anywhere.
+Enter these commands:
 ```
 cp sample.tab crypto
 cd crypto